 How to apply

-Use the application form and send it together with a full c/v and a one-page covering letter explaining why you wish to attend a particular course, to the Course Director, Faraday Institute, Prof. Hugh Rollinson at email@example.com.
+Complete the online application form and send a c/v and a one-page covering letter explaining why you wish to attend a particular course, to the Course Director, Faraday Institute, Prof. Hugh Rollinson at firstname.lastname@example.org.

-Applications should be made at least 2 months before the start-date of the course, and applicants will be informed of the outcome within two weeks of the closing date.
+Applications should be made at least 3 months before the start-date of the course (29 March 2019) and applicants will be informed of the outcome within two weeks of the closing date.